-The National Tobacco Free Ireland Programme Team in conjunction with the TFIPG will devise a 4 year National Implementation Plan.
-The programme team and implementation group will drive, co-ordinate and support the delivery of the National Implementation Plan.
+The National Tobacco Free Ireland Programme Team in conjunction with the TFIPG has developed and published a new National Implementation Plan for the HSE in terms of the health service tobacco control actions.
+The Programme team and implementation group will drive, coordinate and support the delivery of the National Implementation Plan.
 This team is managed by the Programme Lead.

 Contact the Tobacco Free Ireland Programme Team